MhAmine/datamgmt/checklist_initial_review.md

 > Could you provide a short description of the files submitted?
 Information about how each file was generated (what software, source files, etc.) allows other scientists to reproduce your work.

-#### All attributes are defined (in methods or in email)
+#### All attributes are clearly defined

-    - Column headers are clear
-    - Abbreviations are clear
-    - Units are clear
+Check for descriptions of abbreviations and units:

 > Could you describe \_\_\_\_?